64kramsystem/personal_notes/bevy.md

 Systems can communicate via a message queue - the `Event`s system.

 WATCH OUT!!
-Events persists only until the end of the next frame.
+Events persists only until the end of the next frame (= max 2 frames).
 Additionally, due to the async nature, a system may receive the event only on the next frame ("1-frame-lag" problem); if this is a problem, must explicitly order systems.

 ```rust